johnedmiston/MP3Learn/README.md

 # MP3Tutor
-MP3 player for educational purposes
-An open-source project for LightSys Code-a-Thon 2019
+MP3 player for educational purposes - an open-source project for LightSys Code-a-Thon 2019